-The preparation here is the measurement of turtle shell or carapace length and keeping it in a notebook.
+The preparation here is the measurement of the turtle shell or carapace length and keeping it in a notebook.
 Over the next few months, ardently, you need to continuously record the measurement and compare it with the previous data.

 Measuring The Tank Size